Making a will to protect your family

 Did you know?

-Many people think that ‘common law’ partners have automatic rights to inherit if their partner dies.
+Many people think a ‘common law’ partner (someone they live with as if they are married) has automatic rights to inherit if their partner dies.
 They don’t.
 Without a will they might have to go to court.

 Fewer people are getting married today than at any time in the last 100 years.
-But sadly, the law hasn’t quite caught up with that fact.
+But sadly, the law hasn’t caught up with that fact.

 In the worst case, that could mean your partner not being able to stay in the family home or not having enough money to bring up your children.